 Through my physician's care, I realized that being a health care practitioner is one of the best ways you can help people.
 Like my mother, so many other people have had their lives changed by the treatments they received from their doctors.
-While there were many fields to choose from in health care, there were certain things that set chiropractic medicine apart for me, and that's why I chose to pursue a degree in that particular field of medicine.
+While there were many fields to choose from in health care, there were certain things that set this field apart for me, and that's why I chose to pursue a degree in chiropractic medicine.

 1. I want to treat patients naturally.

 When I started looking for a career, I knew I wanted to help people.
 For me, chiropractic medicine was the best way to do that.
 From my own experiences with chiropractic physicians, I discovered the wide range of benefits that patients receive from a completely natural approach.